 Say Farewell, but know it’s not “goodbye”

 Our farewells began a couple of weeks in advance and there were a lot of “last goodbyes”.
-The real last goodbye was of course the hardest but we have formed such close bonds with our friends in NYC that we know this isn’t “goodbye” .
+The real last goodbye was, of course, the hardest but we have formed such close bonds with our friends in NYC that we know this isn’t “goodbye”.
 In fact, many are planning to visit us in places around the world.

 Get Super Excited!

 We are both extremely excited for the next 18 months and who know’s what is in store for us.
-We feel very fortunate to be on this exciting adventure and whilst I’m sure we will hit a few bumps along the road, we are prepared to overcome any obstacles that may come our way!
+We feel very fortunate to be on this exciting adventure and whilst I’m sure we will hit a few bumps in the road, we are prepared to overcome any obstacles that may come our way!

 First stop, London!
+Let the games begin!